qmk/qmk_firmware/keyboards/neopad/readme.md

     make neopad/rev1:default:avrdude

+When asked by the terminal, press the dedicated `RESET` button (the one above the 2 LEDs) to enter the bootloader and let the OS detects the device.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).